 Different people have been impacted to different degrees due to the pandemic, though.
 People with high incomes and stable employment may have no trouble putting large purchases on a credit card, reaping rewards, and paying them off quickly.
-It’s a different story for Americans with less stable incomes, though, especially the millions who have become unemployed because of COVID-19.
+It’s a different story for Americans with less stable incomes, though.
 When it comes to non-essential large purchases, they may be better off saving up and paying in cash.
-“If they don’t pay bills monthly and carry a balance with a high interest rate, relying on cash is a good discipline,” says David Laibson, a professor of economics at Harvard University.

-Below are some more of highlights of WalletHub’s survey, along with additional insight from a panel of experts.
+Below are some more highlights of WalletHub’s survey, along with additional insight from a panel of experts.